 Just take it from Nicolas Kuhn, Head of Subcontracting at AFI KLM E&M. He’s been on the journey of implementing predictive maintenance at Air France, which began four years ago.
 Since then, he explains, they’ve been able to predict part failures up to 15 days in advance and the results have been stark:

 »The consequences on the supply chain are quite direct.
 We’re facing fewer AOGs on certain systems like the fuel system – we’re down to zero AOGs for unexpected removal for the last three years,« he says and continues:

 »We reduced our inventory on-site because now we can anticipate the removal up to 50

-From unscheduled to scheduled: How do you focus your analytics to make the best use of Predictive Maintenance?
+Use analytics to make the best use of predictive maintenance

 At the end of the day, the decision to implement predictive maintenance systems is the decision to fix a problem – the pain of cost.
 Ultimately, though, each aircraft type will have its own characteristics and problem components that tend to drive up costs and delays.
 The key is focusing your efforts on relevant signals that keep you ahead of failures.

 According to Nicolas Kuhn, Head of Subcontracting at AFI KLM E&M, you need to focus your efforts on the components that have the greatest impact on your operations.
 For Air France’s A380 this was the fuel pump.